Skip to content

 Replace jsmith@colostate.edu with your actual CSU NetID and email address.

-4. Run the installation script:
+4. Run the test script:

 Alpine Shell, running install (~2 min)